Get peace of mind in your new dream job with our guide to employment contracts in France.

-- the title, grade, nature or category of the work for which the employee is employed or a brief description thereof
+- the title, grade, nature, or category of the work

 - the date of commencement of the contract

-- the amount of paid leave to which the employee is entitled or, failing that, the procedures for allocating and determining such leave
+- the amount of paid leave the employee may claim or, failing that, the procedures for allocating and determining such leave

 - the length of periods of notice

 - information regarding the salary and the frequency of its payment

 - working hours: daily or weekly